Compilation flags

 make

-Note that compiling this repository’s test suite requires that #define DOCTEST_CONFIG_NO_EXCEPTIONS_BUT_WITH_ALL_ASSERTS be set, as exceptions must be disabled in the doctest framework as well as the SQD library.
+Note that compiling this repository’s test suite requires that you set #define DOCTEST_CONFIG_NO_EXCEPTIONS_BUT_WITH_ALL_ASSERTS, as exceptions must be disabled in the doctest framework and the SQD library.

 Concepts (C++20 and later)

-This library is designed to use C++ concepts if they are available (i.e., if the code is compiled according to C++20 or a later version of the standard).
-If possible, users are encouraged to use such a compiler when developing, as this will likely lead to better error messages from the compiler (e.g., when a template argument has an unexpected type).
+This library is designed to use C++ concepts if they are available (that is, if the code is compiled according to C++20 or a later version of the standard).
+If possible, users are encouraged to use such a compiler when developing, as this will likely lead to better error messages from the compiler (such as when a template argument has an unexpected type).